 To assess qualitatively recent trends in abundance, each survey time series was standardized by dividing the annual estimate by the average since 1987.
 Shelikof Strait acoustic survey estimates prior to 2008 were rescaled to be comparable to subsequent surveys conducted by the R/V Oscar Dyson.
-Although there is considerable variability in each survey time series, a fairly clear downward trend is evident to 2000, followed by a stable, though variable, trend to 2008 (Fig. 1.12).
-All surveys show a strong increase since 2008.
+Although there is considerable variability in each survey time series, a fairly clear downward trend is evident to 2000, followed by a stable, though variable, trend to 2008 (Fig. 1.9).
+All surveys indicate a strong increase since 2008.

-Indices derived from fisheries catch data were also evaluated for trends in biological characteristics (Fig. 1.13).
+Indices derived from fisheries catch data were also evaluated for trends in biological characteristics (Fig. 1.10).
 The percent of females in the catch is close to 50-50, but shows a slight downward trend, which may be related to changes in the seasonal distribution of the catch.
-The percent female was 48.8% in 2009.
+The percent female was 46.6% in 2012.
 The mean age shows interannual variability due to strong year classes passing through the population, but no downward trends that would suggest excessive mortality rates.
 The percent of old fish in the catch (nominally defined as age 8 and older) is also highly variable due to variability in year class strength.
 The percent of old fish increased to a peak in 1997, declined due to weaker recruitment in the 1990s and increases in total mortality (both from fishing and predation), but increased from 2005 to 2008 as the large 1999 and 2000 year classes entered the old fish category.
-The percent of old fish dropped in 2009 and again in 2010 as the fishery began to catch greater numbers of young fish from year classes recruiting to the fishery.
-Under a constant $F{40\%}$ harvest rate, the mean percent of age 8 and older fish in the catch is approximately 17%.
-An index of catch at age diversity was computed using the Shannon-Wiener information index, where $p_a$ is the proportion at age.
-Increases in fishing mortality would tend to reduce age diversity, but year class variability would also influence age diversity.
-The index of age diversity is relatively stable during 1976-2010 (Fig. 1.13).
+The percent of old fish has been decreasing since 2008 as the fishery began to catch greater numbers of young fish from year classes recruiting to the fishery.
+Under a constant $F{40\%}$ harvest rate, the mean percent of age 8 and older fish in the catch is approximately 7%.
+An index of catch at age diversity was computed using the Shannon-Wiener information index.

-$$-\sum p_a \ln p_a ,$$
+$$-\sum p_a \ln p_a,$$